berndporr/ecg-detectors/README.md

-# Heartrate variability python example code
+# Heartrate variability (HRV) -- is it of any use?
+Discuss!

 These are Python scripts which calculate both timedomain and frequency domain HRV parameters.